SICKAG/sick_safevisionary_ros2/sick_safevisionary_driver/README.md

-# Sick Safevisionary Driver
+# SICK safeVisionary Driver

-This is the official ROS2 driver for the Sick *safeVisionary2* cameras.
+This is the official ROS 2 driver for the SICK *safeVisionary2* cameras.
 See the [top-level readme](./../README.md) for getting started.

 ## Lifecycle states
-This driver implements a thin ROS2 wrapper around the [sick_safevisionary_base](https://github.com/SICKAG/sick_safevisionary_base) library in form of a *lifecycle node*.
+This driver implements a thin ROS 2 wrapper around the [sick_safevisionary_base](https://github.com/SICKAG/sick_safevisionary_base) library in form of a *lifecycle node*.
-In contrast to conventional ROS2 nodes, lifecycle nodes give us more control about the driver's individual states.
-This is handy e.g. when performing a clean reset at runtime.
+In contrast to conventional ROS 2 nodes, lifecycle nodes give us more control about the driver's individual states.
+This is handy e.g., when performing a clean reset at runtime.
 You'll find more information on the individual states and state transitions [in this design article](https://design.ros2.org/articles/node_lifecycle.html).

 This driver's behavior is roughly as follows: